taaynaandrade/duvidas.md/del.md

+1. HTML

-Specify MIME type of minor linked resources;
+* Specify MIME type of minor linked resources;

-Don’t use XML Declaration;
+* Don’t use XML Declaration;

-Don’t use character references as much as possible;
+* Don’t use character references as much as possible;

-Escape &, <, >, ", and ' with named character references;
+* Escape &, <, >, ", and ' with named character references;

-Don’t mix data-* , Microdata, and RDFa Lite attributes with common attributes;
+* Don’t mix data-* , Microdata, and RDFa Lite attributes with common attributes;

-Don’t use legacy character encoding format;
+* Don’t use legacy character encoding format;

-Markup ruby element verbosely;
+* Markup ruby element verbosely;

-Wrap form control with label element;
+* Wrap form control with label element;

-Don’t use protocol-relative URL for external resources
+* Don’t use protocol-relative URL for external resources

+2. CSS

+* Build Proficient Selectors